Quickly exit

 Can the DPCP help me in the process of reporting a crime to the police?

-Except for the DPCP helpline for victims of domestic or sexual violence, the DPCP provides no direct assistance.
+Except for the DPCP helpline for victims of domestic or sexual violence, the DPCP does not provide direct assistance.

 You should contact a crime victims assistance centre (CAVAC) to obtain support.
 The services are provided free of charge.

-If the prosecutor decides to lay charges in your case, he or she will take your needs and point of view into account.
-The prosecutor can also refer you to an organization in your region that provides assistance and support, based on your situation and needs.
+If the prosecuting attorney decides to lay charges in your case, he or she will take your needs and point of view into account.
+The prosecuting attorney can also refer you to an organization in your region that provides assistance and support, based on your situation and needs.

 Do I need a lawyer to report a crime to the police?